lucaslk10/fintary-part-3-backend/README.md

 ## Description

-This backend serves as the core of a simple matching system, featuring:
+This backend serves as the core of a simple matching system.

-- A RESTful API for handling data operations
-- Docker support for both development and production environments
-- Comprehensive unit and integration tests
-- API documentation via Swagger
-- Code quality maintained with Prettier and ESLint
-- Express.js framework for the server architecture
-- Husky for enforcing code standards with pre-commit hooks

 ## Technology Stack